Page 1: Biography

-This biography, written by W. A. Laxon, was first published in the Dictionary of New Zealand Biography, vol 1, 1990, and updated in June, 2015.
+This biography, written by W. A. Laxon, was first published in the Dictionary of New Zealand Biography in 1990.
+It was updated in June, 2015.

 Henry Niccol was born on 22 September 1819 at Greenock, Renfrewshire, Scotland, the son of a Clyde shipbuilder, Thomas Niccol and Isabel McQuistan.
 He married Sarah McLarty at Greenock on 29 November 1840; they were to have 14 children.
 Henry and Sarah Niccol were among the settlers who arrived at Auckland on the Jane Gifford on 9 October 1842.